Active shooter situation at California Marine Corps base

 Military Police responded to shots fired at 6:30 a.m.
 PT at the Twentynine Palms Marine Corps Base.

-Military police are responding to an active shooter situation at a Marine Corps base in southern California, officials said.
+Military police are responding to an active shooter situation at a major Marine Corps base in Southern California, officials said.

-Military Police responded to shots fired at 6:30 a.m.
-PT at the Twentynine Palms Marine Corps Base, Captain Nicole Plymale, Public Affairs Officer for Twentynine Palms Marine Corps Base, told Fox News.
+Military police responded to shots fired at 6:30 a.m.
+PT at the Twentynine Palms Marine Corps Air-Ground Combat Center, Capt.
+Nicole Plymale, public affairs officer for the base, told Fox News.

 There have been no reports of injuries at this time, Plymale said.
-Military Police have the suspect cordoned off and are in contact with him.
-There is a shelter in place order in effect.
+Military police have the suspect cordoned off and are in contact with him.
+There is a shelter-in-place order in effect.

+A screenshot of a text message security alert sent out at 7:07 a.m. said the entrance to the base and hospital were restricted.

+“PLEASE SHELTER IN PLACE UNTIL NOTIFIED,” it read, according to the screenshot shared on Twitter.

 This is a breaking news story.
 Please check back for updates.